 How Do I Find My First Clients?

 Talk to past employers, suppliers and customers.
 Read one-star reviews and LinkedIn complaints from ops leaders, then offer a short, paid pilot that fixes a single metric.
+Additionally, reaching out to local businesses in your area can be an effective way to secure your first clients, as many nearby companies often need reliable shipping, storage, or last-mile delivery solutions.

-What If I’m Not A Logistics Expert?
+What If I’m Not a Logistics Expert?

 How Should I Package Proof?

-Provide a short variance memo, before and after photos, timestamps, and a chart for the target metric such as on-time in-full.
+Provide a short variance memo, before and after photos, timestamps, and a chart for the target metric, such as on-time in-full.
 Keep it simple and shareable.

 Can These Work As Software, Not Just Services?